Joan Barrington

-Joan Barrington born Joan Cromwell aka Joan Williams (c.1558 – 1641) was an English matriarch and patron of clergy.
+Joan Barrington, Lady Barrington born Joan Cromwell aka Joan Williams (c.1558 – 1641) was an English matriarch and patron of clergy.

 Life

-She was born in about 1668 and her parents were Joan and Sir Henry Williams (later Cromwell).
+She was born in about 1558 and her parents were Joan and Sir Henry Williams (later Cromwell).

 She was the aunt to the future Parliamentarian leaders Oliver Cromwell and John Hampden. and her sister Frances married the politician Richard Whalley.

 She married Sir Francis Barrington and they lived at Barrington Hall until their eldest son married and then they moved to the Priory House at Hatfield Broad Oak.

 They were active supporters of the Puritans and in their home in Hatfied they had a portrait of Theodore Beza.
 They used their wealth to support protestant clergy including Arthur Hildersham, Bishop Leonard Mawe, John Preston, Ezekiel Rogers, and Roger Williams.